SvenTiigi/STLocationRequest/README.md

 ```

-Or you can initialize an `STLocationRequest`-Object as an alternative way
+or you can use the alternative way by initializing an `STLocationRequest`-Object.

 ```swift
 import STLocationRequest